 By: Michael Ridenour

-Choosing the right music school and music instructor can be a daunting task for anyone starting music lessons.
+Choosing the right music school and music instructor can be a daunting task for anyone starting music lessons, regardless of whether you want to play the guitar or the timbales.
 Not all music schools and private music instructors are created equal and students can spend a lot of time and money finding that out.
 Asking the right questions and doing some research on potential instructors before starting private music lessons can maximize the learning process and eliminate a mountain of frustration.
 Neglecting to ask the right questions can leave a student feeling very frustrated to the point where money and time are wasted and the love of music is greatly diminished.
 Here are three very important questions to ask potential music instructors before starting private music lessons.

 1. Q: Where did the music instructor receive their education and what is their teaching experience?